-This column, as regular readers know, tries to tells the truth without fear or favor, and so it's my mildly painful duty to report that my libertarian friends appear to be divided about the significance of all this.
-The rift is far from serious, but in recent days I've stumbled upon two opposite interpretations.
+This column, as regular readers know, tried to tell the truth without fear or favor, and so it's my mildly painful duty to report that my libertarian friends appear to be divided about the significance of all this.
+The rift is far from serious but in recent days I've stumbled upon two opposite interpretations.
 Both, naturally, come from a common premise: that force must not be initiated.
 That's at the center of all true belief in freedom.

 Bill? - Bill Who?

 How?- rather easily, I suggest.
-The White House would be sold, probably as a museum, to show future generations how weird things used to be; the tour guides would tell of the former entrance fees to the Lincoln Bedroom, and display the desk of Monica Lewinsky, and show where those Nixonian expletives got recorded.
+The White House would be sold, probably as a museum, to show future generations how weird things used to be; the tour guides would tell of the former entrance fees to the Lincoln Bedroom, and display the desk of Monica Lewinsky, and where those Nixonian expletives got recorded.

-And prosperity would mushroom, as regulations and taxes were trashed; even under those vicious restrictions the natural enterprise of this partly-free people has brought amazing wealth to the world in the 20th Century.
+And prosperity would mushroom, as regulations and taxes wee trashed, even under those vicious restrictions the natural enterprise of this partly-free people has brought amazing wealth to the world in the 20th Century.
 In their absence, the progress of mankind in the 21st will be unimaginably rich.